 Full bands are not permitted to use electronic amplification.
-Small bands (fewer than 10 members) are permitted to use reasonable electronic amplification with the specific approval of the NCAA representative(s).
-The host institution should be prepared to assist with accommodations.
+Small bands (10 members or fewer) are permitted to use reasonable electronic amplification.

-FIGHT SONG/MUSIC
+FIGHT SONGS/MUSIC

-If a team does not have a band present, it may provide a recording of the institution's fight song to be played at the first timeout of each period.
-Bands should alternate each timeout, and only one band can play per timeout.
-If only one team has a band present, alternate the band and electronic team or house music.
+If a team does not have a band present, it may provide a recording of the institution's fight song to be played between innings.
+If only one of the two competing teams has a band, then the band and the electronic music should alternate playing.
+Only one band can play at a time.
+The host institution may be asked to provide electronic music in the event none of the participating teams brings a band.